Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==

+= 1.1.3 =
+* Fix: Fatal error on PHP 7.2
+* Improvement: Block IP address with MU Plugin
+* Improvement: Notice for REST API failure

 = 1.1.2 =
 * Improvement: Added drop down to datatables, props @topfgartenwelt

 = 1.1.1 =
 * Improvement: Added capabilities to view and/or edit burst
-* Improvement: Added new devices to recognized devices Props: Abraham
+* Improvement: Added new devices to recognized devices
 * Improvement: Added filters so that you can change the decimal and thousand seperator

 = 1.1.0 =